argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/nwchem.md

 # NWChem
-NWChem is a parallel quantum chemistry mainly written in Fortran77 and uses MPI and OpenMP for distributed and multicore computing.
+NWChem is a parallel quantum chemistry mainly written in Fortran77 and that uses MPI and OpenMP for distributed and multicore computing.
 NWChem was designed to solve large-scale  electronic structure calculations with Hartree-Fock, Density Functional Theory, and other wavefunction correlated methods.
 See full features at [http://www.nwchem-sw.org](http://www.nwchem-sw.org).

 ## Using NWChem at ALCF
 ALCF provides binaries and compiling instructions for NWChem.
 For questions, contact us at [support@alcf.anl.gov](mailto:support@alcf.anl.gov).